SaxoBank/eslint-plugin-saxo/README.md

 * [jsx-conditional-indent](docs/rules/jsx-conditional-indent.md): Require a indented line when a conditional expression spans multiple lines inside JSX.
 * [jsx-conditional-newline](docs/rules/jsx-conditional-newline.md): Require a newline when a conditional expression is used within JSX.
 * [jsx-conditional-parens](docs/rules/jsx-conditional-parens.md): Require no parens when JSX is used within a conditional.
-* [jsx-curly-spacing-opinionated](docs/rules/jsx-curly-spacing-opinionated): Require particular spacing rules that cannot be defined using jsx-curly-spacing inside eslint-plugin-react.
+* [jsx-curly-spacing-opinionated](docs/rules/jsx-curly-spacing-opinionated.md): Require particular spacing rules that cannot be defined using jsx-curly-spacing inside eslint-plugin-react.
+* [jsx-enforce-prop-usage](docs/rules/jsx-enforce-prop-usage.md): Enforce how props are used.
+Can help to enforce extracting inline function calls to variables.

 # Contributing
 Contributions are always welcome!.